Anti-Censore/Anti-Censore.github.io/GTA-IV/Readme.md

 ##How Use

-First Install Fnasub Translation and then Put Pacthcer in the same folder With GTAIV.exe and Run.
+First Install Fansub Translation and then Put Patcher in the same folder With GTAIV.exe and Run.

 [Download](https://anti-censore.github.io/GTA-IV/Anti-Censore-GTA-IV.exe)